wisniewskikr/chrisblog-it-js-react/technologies/docker-compose/js-react-gui-html-helloworld-docker-compose-single/README.md

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.

 Usage steps:
-1. In a command line tool build Docker image with `docker build -t js-react-gui-html-helloworld-docker-single-image .`
-1. In a command line tool start Docker container with `docker run -d -p 3000:3000 --name js-react-gui-html-helloworld-docker-single-container js-react-gui-html-helloworld-docker-single-image`
+1. In a command line tool start application with `docker-compose up -d --build`
 1. In a html browser (e.g. Chrome) and visit `http://localhost:3000`
    * Expected **Hello World** page
 1. (Optional) In a command line tool check list of all images with `docker images`